BigAnteater/KVM-GPU-Passthrough/README.md

 3) Now you should be good to turn on your VM!
 On Windows drivers will auto install.

+### after all is done and you dual-boot

+If you want to use gparted to delete the ntfs volume, recovery volume; anything microsoft (except the efi-partitons, unless if that's mounted somewhere else in linux), when finished delete the bios options to boot from windows with efibootmgr

+view entries with efibootmgr:
+'''
+efibootmgr -v
+'''

+then delete the entry with

+'''
+efibootmgr -b # -B #
+'''

+Be careful doing this as this can mess up booting from EFI-bios, be sure to know what you are doing.

 ### SHOUTOUT TO RisingPrism GITLAB FOR SCRIPTS & IDEA: